momoieaso/mt-exercise-5/README.md

     'test.it-en.it'
     'test.it-en.en'

-Then, We subsampled the parallel training data to 100k sentence pairs:
+Then, we subsampled the parallel training data to 100k sentence pairs:

     from 'train.it-en.it' to 'train.it'
     from 'train.it-en.en' to 'train.en'